-[Related Article: Where to Buy Petronas Twin Towers Tickets in Advance]
+Related Article: Where to Buy Petronas Twin Towers Tickets in Advance

-We were introduced to our guides afterwards and were reminded to always follow the building regulations.
+We were given safety introductions and overview of the skyscraper using an advanced hologram presenter, which turned into an awesome animated light show during idle times.
+Afterwards, we were introduced to our guides, and were reminded to always follow the building regulations.
 We got no problem at all.
 Everybody behaved with utmost obedience.

 When the elevator started to lift us up, the side walls turned into monitor panels that simulates the outside world.
 It showed a virtual reality of the surrounding structures, as if the elevator walls are transparent.